-Tinnitus most commonly results from hearing loss caused by exposure to loud or excessive noises.
-For this reason, people who work in careers that involve frequent exposure to loud noise, such as musicians, pilots, air traffic controllers, construction workers, military personnel, and first responders, are more likely to experience hearing loss and ringing in the ears.
+Tinnitus is most commonly caused by hearing loss from exposure to loud or excessive noise.
+People who work in jobs that involve frequent exposure to loud noise – such as musicians, pilots, air traffic controllers, construction workers, military personnel, and first responders – are more likely to experience hearing loss and ringing in the ears.

 Ending the Cycle & Finding Relief

-These frustrating factors can result in a tinnitus cycle: a series of self-reinforcing symptoms that can lead to progressive worsening of the tinnitus over time.
+These frustrating factors can result in a tinnitus cycle: a series of self-reinforcing symptoms that can lead to progressive worsening of tinnitus over time.
 In the past, these factors made tinnitus very difficult to treat.
 Luckily, times have changed.

 Contributing to this cycle are lackluster experiences.
 Whether it’s from an under-trained “specialist,” shady business practices, indifferent customer service, or poor product selection because the provider is owned by a manufacturer, you may be needlessly suffering as a result.

 How do you break the cycle of tinnitus?